Jedediah Bila is a two-time Emmy-nominated TV host, superhero wannabe, and all around freedom-lover.

-In her spare time, Bila loves working out, eating healthy food, and smooching her 8-pound Maltese.
-She looks pretty together, but spills coconut ice cream on new clothes fairly often and accidentally slips on banana peels far too regularly.
-She fantasizes about a simpler time by watching “Back to the Future” more than she should and daydreams about winter cabins with fireplaces and all that good, homey stuff that Christmas movies are made of.
+Bila speaks from the heart on everything from politics to relationships to celebrity news.
+She considers herself a pretty simple girl from Staten Island with an opinion on just about everything.
+In her spare time, she loves working out, eating healthy food, researching non-toxic beauty and homecare products, and smooching her 8-pound Maltese.
+She fantasizes about a simpler time by watching Back to the Future more times than you would believe and daydreams about winter cabins with fireplaces and all of that good, homey stuff Christmas movies are made of.

 Bila is represented by United Talent Agency for television, film, and writing opportunities.
 She is a featured speaker at Greater Talent Network.